matix329/banking_app/README.md

 # Banking App

 A simple banking system in Python with functionalities for creating accounts, logging in, transferring funds, and managing account balances.
-The application is built using SQLite for data storage and includes basic validation with the Luhn algorithm for card numbers.
+The application is built using PostgreSQL for data storage.

 ## Features
 - **Account Creation**: Generate a new card number and PIN for a user.